akeneo/pim-community-dev/src/Akeneo/Tool/Bundle/MessengerBundle/README.md

 When sending a message in the queue, the tenant is automatically injected into the envelope/message.
 The consumer (the Symfony command `messenger:consume`) receive the messages of several tenants and pass them one bye one in a dedicated bus.
-This bus has a single middleware (`HandleUcsMessageMiddleware`) that extracts the tenant from the message's envelope and launch the good process in a tenant aware process.
+This bus has a single middleware (`HandleProcessMessageMiddleware`) that extracts the tenant from the message's envelope and launch the good process in a tenant aware process.

 ```mermaid